 - Rank 3: Combine 60 Encrypted Ny’alothan Texts from Prophet Skitra, Ra’den, Vexiona, Il’gynoth, or N’zoth

 Essences to Obtain (TLDR)

 You’ll eventually want to unlock all of the Essences and all of their Ranks, as they can be useful in many different types of content and will most likely be with us for the rest of the expansion.
-Because they’re just now coming out, if you have limited time you should try to aim for at least these Essences, as they’re (probably) the best ones to have early on.
+Below are the Essences that are likely to be used most-often in a variety of content types for both the Major and Minor Essence slots.